-This Management's Discussion & Analysis ("MD&A") of New Tech Minerals Corp. ("New Tech" or the "Company") has been prepared by management and should be read in conjunction with the Company's condensed interim consolidated financial statements for the nine months ended April 30, 2019, together with the audited consolidated financial statements for the year ended July 31, 2018, as well as the accompanying MD&A for the period then ended (the "Annual MD&A").
-This MD&A along with these documents are intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as forward-looking statements relating to future performance.

-The referenced unaudited condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC"), applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
+This Management's Discussion & Analysis ("MD&A") of New Tech Minerals Corp.
+(Formerly New Tech Minerals Corp.) ("New Tech" or the "Company") has been prepared by management and should be read in conjunction with the Company's audited consolidated financial statements for the years ended July 31, 2019 and 2018.
+The audited consolidated financial statements, together with this MD&A, are intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as forward-looking statements relating to future performance.
+The audited consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
 All amounts included in this MD&A are expressed in Canadian dollars unless otherwise indicated.